 Bus stop and parking for coaches

-As from 2nd January 2020 the current bus stop for tourist coaches on Komödienstraße will be moved to the nearby Gereonstraße.
-From then on, tourist coaches will no longer be permitted to stop on Komödienstraße.
+The previous bus stop for tourist coaches on Komödienstraße has been moved to the nearby Gereonstraße.
+Tourist coaches will no longer be permitted to stop on Komödienstraße.

 Passengers can be dropped off and picked up at the agreed time again on Gereonstraße.
 Coaches are allowed to stop there for a maximum of 15 minutes each time.

 For parking (free of charge), coach drivers must continue their travel to Cologne’s central coach parking place “Buspark Köln” on the Kuhweg road next to the Mülheimer Bridge.
 It is located in the district Cologne Riehl and has a capacity of around 80 parking spaces.
 From the opposite tram station “Slabystraße”, Central Cologne is within easy reach.
 The journey to Cologne’s central rail station, tram station Köln Hbf., takes about 10 minutes.